-SOLAS regulation II-2/11.4.1 requires that crowns and casings of machinery spaces of category A shall be of steel construction with fire insulation as required by SOLAS regulation II-2/9.
+SOLAS regulation II-1/11.4.1 requires that crowns and casings of machinery spaces of category A shall be of steel construction with fire insulation as required by SOLAS regulation II-2/9.
 However, as the term "crown" is not currently defined under SOLAS regulation II-2/3, it may lead to a possible misunderstanding when applying the relevant requirements.

-In this regard, unified interpretations were approved at this session through MSC.1/Circ.1684 to clarify that;
+In this regard, unified interpretations were approved at this session to clarify that;